Yes, the world has changed and our lives, our company, and most recently our home life has changed as well.

 What I learned is that putting aside my personal beliefs would help someone else be happy, and today, especially today, we all need to feel happy.
 So despite the incredible challenges most of us face please do something to make someone happy.

-We will continue to roast the best organic coffee to make you happy.
-We will continue to spread happiness by donating a percentage of sales and being social entrepreneurs.
+We will continue to roast the best coffee, spread happiness by donating a percentage of sales as social entrepreneurs.
 We will continue to follow new protocols at the retail level and stay focused on safety.
-We will do what we always do, we will work as a team and work together to bring you delicious Weaver's Coffee & Tea.
+We will do what we always do, we will work as a team and bring you delicious Weaver's Coffee & Tea.
 Our plan is to unite, hold fast and continue to do our best for our company, our staff, and our customers.
 Oh yes, and maybe, just maybe tomorrow morning I'll try one of those blueberry pop tarts.

 Homemade Blueberry Pop-Tarts

 Photo: In Jennie’s Kitchen

 Prep time: 5 mins